0pb/ImageViewer/README.md

 # ImageViewer
-Read long string of picture, pure html/javascript/css (no nodejs, no server required, no installation required)
+Read long string of picture, pure html/javascript/css (no nodejs, no server required, no installation required).
+Useful for reading manga as an example.

 ## **Requirements**
 **No** Requirement/dependency needed